-The Port of Oulu has three international certificates that guide its operation: ISO 9001, ISO 14001 and OHSAS 18001.
+The port of Oulu has three international certificates that guide the operation of the port: ISO 9001, ISO 14001 ja OHSAS 18001.

-ISO 9001 addresses quality management system requirements.
-The ISO 14001 Environmental management certificate focuses on a risk-based approach to recognise risks and possibilities.
-OHSAS 18001 guides the occupational health and safety management system.
+ISO 9001 deals with the requirements of quality management systems.
+The environmental system certificate ISO 14001 emphasizes a risk-oriented way of thinking, which includes the identification of risks and opportunities.
+OHSAS 18001 guides the occupational health and safety system.